 My vision is for every family to have access to safe, natural and truly holistic healthcare

-I knew that I wanted to become a Doctor of Oriental Medicine after traveling and working abroad for many years, during which I came to understand the great need for alternative ways of healing our people and Earth.
-Traditional Chinese Medicine is a profound science of wellbeing based upon observing the seasons and cycles of nature in order to bring harmony to the human body.
+I knew that I wanted to become an acupuncturist after traveling and working abroad for many years, during which I came to understand the great need for alternative ways of healing our people and Earth.
+Classical Chinese Medicine is a profound science of wellbeing based upon observing the seasons and cycles of nature in order to bring harmony to the human body.
 I believe that Chinese Medicine can help anyone, whether it be the first nudge in your healing journey, or perhaps finding relief from years of ‘incurable’ health issues due to energetic and physical imbalances.

 What kind of Medicine do I practice?

 Classical Chinese Medicine includes pulse diagnosis, herbal therapy, acupuncture, dietary therapy, sound healing, and exercises in breathing and movement.
 Several of these tools may be employed in the course of treatment.
 I explore with my patients the root causes of their ‘dis-ease’ which often can include the uncovering of an emotional connection.
 You are the guide in your own healing journey and I will be there to support you along each step of the way.

 I have been trained in Japanese Meridian Therapy which is a type of gentle acupuncture especially beneficial for children, sensitive people or people who are particularly sick or weak.
 I also enjoy using bodywork such as Cranial Sacral Therapy and Sotai as well as non-insertive metal acupuncture tools to help open the energetic channels of the body.